 The key elements that should be placed on a prescription pad include:

-A prescription pad is an important tool that can help patients in several ways:
+It is an important tool that can help patients in several ways:

 In conclusion, a prescription pad is a valuable tool that can help patients by improving the accuracy of medication, providing a better understanding of medication, improving record-keeping, and facilitating improved communication between healthcare providers and pharmacists.
 These benefits can help to improve the quality of care that patients receive and ensure that they receive the most appropriate treatment for their needs.